 A growing number of investment managers apply some form of sustainability integration to the portfolios they manage.
 Approaches range from basic exclusions to full sustainability integration and impact investing.
 At Robeco we see sustainability as a long-term driver for change in countries and companies, which can impact performance.
-Depending on the strategy, we have an array of six methods to integrate sustainability into our credit investment processes
+Depending on the strategy, we have an array of six methods to integrate sustainability into our credit investment processes.

 The first way to improve the sustainability of our credit portfolios is the exclusion of companies we consider to be highly controversial in their business conduct.
-We apply this to all of our credit portfolios.
+We apply this to all our credit portfolios.
 We exclude a number of companies that structurally breach the United Nations Global Compact and do not show any sign of improvement after an intense process of three years of engagement.
 Such breaches can for instance relate to human rights, corruption and environmental issues.
 Companies that are involved in the production of controversial weapons are also excluded from our investable universe.
-Although generally we prefer to engage with companies rather than to exclude them, we do exclude these two groups of companies from all of our credit portfolios.
+Although generally we prefer to engage with companies rather than to exclude them, we do exclude these two groups of companies from all our credit portfolios.

 The fundamental analysis of companies in which we invest is the foundation of our approach to credit investing.
 The credit analyst performs an in-depth assessment of a company’s business position, strategy, corporate structure and financial position, and consistently complements this with an assessment of how the company handles environmental, social and corporate governance (ESG) matters.